-Students may wear short or long-sleeved navy blue or white polo shirts.
+Students may wear short or long-sleeved navy blue, sky blue, or white polo shirts.
 Shirts must have the approved uniform MPHM logo.
-(Coming soon....Class Act will begin carrying a "Sky Blue" uniform shirt option for MPHM School too!)

 Students may wear long-sleeved navy crew sweatshirts or navy hooded sweatshirts with the MPHM logo.
 Sweatshirts must have MPHM logos and be worn with a collared uniform shirt underneath.
 (A white t-shirt underneath is acceptable provided the sweatshirt is not removed during the school day.)